Mathugo/LPC/README.md

 2 Executables : The handler and the payload.
 When the payload is executed on the computer's victim, it will try to connect at a special IP:PORT toward the handler.
 If it's succesfull you can run several scripts --> (upload file, download file, screenshot, run shell command, enum web password, put persistence, get external IP, geolocalyze the victim etc...)

-Goal of this is to :
+Visual Studio Projet.

+### Final goals :
+- Fully undetectable
-- perform stable worked and undetectable scripts
+- Perform stable worked and undetectable scripts
-- Manage several client and create a botnet
+- Manage several clients and create a stable botnet
-- executable must be light
+- Executable must be light
+- Worm function
+- Keylogger mode